Kids and screen time, how much is too much?

 – If you aren’t sure where to start, perhaps plan screen exposure with a 1-week schedule, so you can plan ahead what your child will watch.
 Older kids can be given the option of an hour of television or an hour of video gaming, perhaps, so they feel involved in the decision.

-Finally, since the weather is warming up, encourage them to get outside and enjoy the fresh air!
+Finally, since the weather is warming up, please encourage them to get outside and enjoy the fresh air!

 How much screen time should my kids get?